 In carrying out its responsibilities, the Committee believes its policies and procedures should remain flexible in order to best react to changing conditions and to ensure to the directors and stockholders

-In carrying out these responsibilities, the Committee will:
+In carrying out these responsibilities, the Committee will: Independent Auditor-Related Responsibilities

-3. Review, evaluate and ensure the rotation of the independent auditor’s lead partner having primary responsibility for the audit and the independent auditor’s partner responsible for reviewing the audit as required by law.
+- Review, evaluate and ensure the rotation of the independent auditor’s lead partner having primary responsibility for the audit and the independent auditor’s partner responsible for reviewing the audit as required by law.

-4. Assist the Board with oversight of the qualifications and independence of the independent auditor and review the performance of the independent auditor, which shall include obtaining and reviewing, at least annually, a report by the independent auditor describing: the internal quality control procedures of the independent auditor’s firm; any material issues raised by the most recent internal quality control review, or peer review, of the independent auditor’s firm; inquiry or investigation by the government or professional authorities within the past five (5) years respecting one (1) or more independent audits carried out by the independent auditor’s firm and any steps taken to deal with such issues; and all relationships between the independent auditor and the Company.
+- Assist the Board with oversight of the qualifications and independence of the independent auditor and review the performance of the independent auditor, which shall include obtaining and reviewing, at least annually, a report by the independent auditor describing: the internal quality control procedures of the independent auditor’s firm; any material issues raised by the most recent internal quality control review, or peer review, of the independent auditor’s firm; inquiry or investigation by the government or professional authorities within the past five (5) years respecting one (1) or more independent audits carried out by the independent auditor’s firm and any steps taken to deal with such issues; and all relationships between the independent auditor and the Company.

-5. Ensure that the independent auditor submits annually a formal written statement delineating all relationships between the auditor and the Company.
-The Committee is responsible for engaging in a dialogue with the independent auditor with respect to any disclosed circumstances that may impact the objectivity and independence of the independent auditor and for recommending that the Board of Directors take action as necessary in response to the independent auditor’s report to satisfy itself of the independent auditor’s independence.
+- Ensure that the independent auditor submits annually a formal written statement delineating all relationships between the auditor and the Company.
+The Committee is responsible for engaging in a dialogue with the independent auditor with respect to any disclosed circumstances that may impact the objectivity and independence of the independent auditor and for recommending that the Board take action as necessary in response to the independent auditor’s report to satisfy itself of the independent auditor’s independence.

 Financial Statements and Disclosure Responsibilities